Son of God (Christianity): Isaiah

 In Isaiah 9:6, the next king is greeted, similarly to the passages in Psalms.
 Like Psalm 45:7–8 he is figuratively likened to the supreme king God.
 Isaiah could also be interpreted as the birth of a royal child, Psalm 2 nevertheless leaves the accession scenario as an attractive possibility.
 The king in 9:6 is thought to have been Hezekiah by Jews and various academic scholars.

 Jeremiah

 In Jeremiah 31:9, God refers to himself as the father of Israel and Ephraim as his first born son.
 Ephraim in Jeremiah refers collectively to the northern kingdom.

-Apocrypha
+Deuterocanonicals

 Wisdom

 The Book of Wisdom refers to a righteous man as the son of God.

 Ecclesiasticus

 In the Book of Ecclesiasticus 4:10, in the Hebrew text, God calls a person who acts righteously his son.
 The Greek reads slightly differently; here, he will be "like a son of the Most High".